-13. Specific regulatory pronouncements on CIS voting and other governance practices and disclosure to CIS investors are not common, although CIS regulators may review, and sometimes approve, industry developed codes or guidelines.
+13. Prior to mid-2002, specific regulatory pronouncements on CIS voting and other governance practices and disclosure to CIS investors were not common, although CIS regulators may review, and sometimes approve, industry developed codes or guidelines.

 Under most regulatory regimes, a CIS operator manages the assets of a CIS, subject to a general duty to manage the assets of the CIS in the best interests of the CIS, honestly and in good faith.
-At the present time, most CIS regulators do not prescribe any specific requirements for best practices or disclosure to investors concerning voting or other practices relating to governance of CIS portfolio holdings.
+Until recently, CIS regulators have not generally prescribed any specific requirements for best practices or disclosure to investors concerning voting or other practices relating to governance of CIS portfolio holdings.